pagkly/Zed/Investopedia3/Make-or-Buy Decision.md

 If a firm is going to buy or outsource, it's essential that they work with a company that they can rely on for the long-term.

-Similarly, factors that may tilt a firm toward making an item in-house include existing idle production capacity, better [quality control](https://www.investopedia.com/terms/q/quality-control.asp), or proprietary technology that needs to be protected.
+Similarly, factors that may tilt a firm toward making an item in-house include existing idle production capacity, better [[quality control]](https://www.investopedia.com/terms/q/quality-control.asp), or proprietary technology that needs to be protected.
 A company may also consider concerns regarding the reliability of the supplier, especially if the product in question is critical to normal business operations.
 The firm should also consider whether the supplier can offer the desired long-term arrangement if that is what it requires.

 ## Why Choose?

 If a company is already in business there may be a point when certain situations arise that will cause a company to pause and consider which direction it should proceed in; whether it should buy or make the parts or products it needs.

 Some of these events could be a trusted supplier shutting down, an increase or decrease in demand for the product, or a possible path for new opportunities.
 At these junctions, management will have to consider the advantages of either making or buying the product, which can also be outside of a cost-benefit analysis.
-Will one decision lead to [economies of scale](https://www.investopedia.com/terms/e/economiesofscale.asp), to a possible new product line, or a restructuring of the core business?
+Will one decision lead to [[economies of scale]](https://www.investopedia.com/terms/e/economiesofscale.asp), to a possible new product line, or a restructuring of the core business?

-Depending on the business and its [place in the market](https://www.investopedia.com/terms/m/marketshare.asp), there will be both advantages and disadvantages of continuing down the same path or forging a new one.
+Depending on the business and its [[place in the market]](https://www.investopedia.com/terms/m/marketshare.asp), there will be both advantages and disadvantages of continuing down the same path or forging a new one.